Nick talking to Michael Portillo about queer history on the BBC’s Great British Railway Journeys

 1 hour / 1.5 hours

-Live like a Queen: A look at Britain’s queer stately homes
+Live like a Queen: Britain’s queer stately homes

 30 mins / 1 hour

-From novels, to films, romance among the roses, and bust-ups in the bedchamber, stately homes around the UK have been the setting for queer love and heartbreak for hundreds of years.
-We go upstairs and downstairs as well as outside into the bushes, to look for queer love in some of the most glamourous residential buildings in England.
+From romance among the roses to bust-ups in the bedchamber, stately homes around the UK have been the setting for queer love and heartbreak for hundreds of years.
+We go upstairs and downstairs as well as outside into the bushes, to look for queer love in some of the most glamorous residential buildings in England.
+Including 18th-century love and betrayal in the royal Kensington Palace, and Madresfield Court - home to an Earl with a penchant for youthful, rosy-cheeked footmen, and his family - who were the inspiration for Evelyn Waugh’s queer romance - Bridesehead Revisited.

 London’s LGBTQ+ Theatreland